michaelopes/ble_gatt_server/README.md

 ### Event handling
 Events are handled by the `handleEvents()` method, to which you can add your custom code.

+All read and write requests **have to be** handled, if you want the GATT server to function correctly.
+There is no internal state of the characteristics and descriptors, so you are in charge of handling writes, storing the written data and providing the data back when a read is requested.
+Have a look at the example for this, a basic Map<String, Uint8List> does the trick.
 ```dart
 _bleGattServer.handleEvents(
       onAdvertiseStartFailure: (errorCode) { },